Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

 It is an interesting problem to make a dictionary from the pure algebraic language of $\A$-algebras and $\A$-categories to the language of non-commutative geometry \footnote {We use ``formal" non-commutative geometry in tensor categories, which is different from the non-commutative geometry in the sense of Alain Connes.}.
 One purpose of these notes is to make few steps in this direction.

 From the point of view of Grothendieck's approach to the notion of ``space", our formal pointed manifolds are given by functors on graded associative Artin algebras commuting with finite projective limits.
 It is easy to see that such functors are represented by graded coalgebras.
 These coalgebras can be thought of as coalgebras of distributions on formal pointed manifolds.
-The above-mentioned algebras of formal power series are dual to the coalgebras of distributions.
+The above-mentioned algebras of formal power series are dual algebras to the coalgebras of distributions.

-In the case of (small) $\A$-categories considered in the subsequent paper we will slightly modify the above definitions.
-Instead of one marked point one will have a closed subscheme of disjoint points (objects) in a formal graded manifold, and the homological vector field $d$ must be compatible with the embedding of this subscheme as well as with the projection onto it.
+In the case of small $\A$-categories one should modify the above definitions.
+Instead of one marked point one considers a closed subscheme of disjoint points in a formal graded manifold (they corresponds to objects of the category), and the homological vector field $d$ must be compatible with the embedding of this subscheme as well as with the projection onto it.